mindscan-de/BrightFlux/README.md

 UI/UX
 * Configuration System
-  * provide PreferenceStore
-  * provide at least all the load operations for the preferences (Load is much more important than UI based editing / editing can still done by hand if important)
   * provide PreferencePages and Editors for different components (e.g. DFQL default queries, Report templates, Last Sizes, Last Files, Last Directories)  (later)